eisaku0928/Solitaire-Solver/README.md

 ## The Game
 Peg Solitaire was invented in the 17th century in Madagascar, and rules appear in a french cultural magazine in 1687.
 As a classic board game puzzle, several boards exist, differing in shape and size.
 The game is available for playing by compiling the code in this repository and using the keyboard, or using [a web version of the game](https://www.pegsolitaire.org/).

+As explained in this [wikipedia page](https://en.wikipedia.org/wiki/Peg_solitaire#Play), this is a single player game of moving a "peg" over another adjacent peg, if there is a free cell to land across it.
+Four jumps are available: left, right, up, and down.
+The objective is to clean the board until there is only 1 peg left.

 Though the code was adapted from the open-source terminal version made available by [Maurits van der Schee](https://github.com/mevdschee/peg-solitaire.c), I have implemented the AI solver, and all files are included in the src file.